Holiday cybercrime statistics + tips to protect against threats

 This way, if someone does lock up your computer, you’ll still have access to your most important data.
 You won’t have to worry about paying an exorbitant ransom to regain access to these files.

-Use Norton Cloud Backup, it is included in your plan.
-Doing the work up front could pay off later if a hacker targets you.
+Making a back-up of your electronic files might seem like a hassle.
+But doing the work up front could pay off later if a hacker targets you.

 2. Don’t pay up